Dietary and Disability Accommodations

-- Apply for housing and on the Housing Application, submit initial information about your housing accommodation request.
+- Apply for housing and within the Housing Application, include initial information about your housing accommodation request.

-- Contact the following to arrange for specific accommodations:
+- Contact the appropriate department to arrange for specific accommodations:

 Once the student has completed these steps, the Services for Students with Disabilities Office or Sodexo Food Service will review the request and the student, along with the Housing and Residence Life Office, will be notified of any decision.
 Room assignments are made based on availability of housing and approved housing accommodations.